cadusouza1/meanie/README.md

 - `-w`: Calculate the **weighted arithmetic mean**
 - `-m`: Calculate the **median**

 **Note:** The order in which you specify the options determines the order of the output.
-If no options are provided, **Meanie** will calculate all available means in the default order.
+If no options are provided, `meanie` will calculate all available means in the default order.

 ## Development
 ### Running Tests